Webinar Popup Cancel button

 Let’s start by understanding the key differences between pet food and drugs.

-Disclaimer: This blog post derives information from the U.S. Food and Drug Administration (FDA) website and is updated as of March 1st, 2024.
-Do refer to the FDA website for final and updated information regarding regulations.
+Disclaimer: This blog post derives information from the U.S. Food and Drug Administration (FDA) and the AAFCO website is updated as of March 1st, 2024.
+Do refer to the FDA and AAFCO websites for final and updated information regarding regulations.
+Artwork Flow is a software designed to streamline compliance for brands, not a service providing legal or regulatory advice.

 The key differences between pet food and pet drugs